City-of-Helsinki/palvelutarjotin/README.md

 ## Configuration

+1. Set value for `SECRET_KEY` to `.env` with [Generating secret key for Django](#generating-secret-key-for-django) instructions

-1. You must config Kultus API to integrate with [LinkedEvents API](https://github.com/City-of-Helsinki/linkedevents)
+2. You must config Kultus API to integrate with [LinkedEvents API](https://github.com/City-of-Helsinki/linkedevents)

     Add the following lines to your local `.env`.
 Take a look at the `.env.example` to see list of required variables